nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

 Email Field:
   ownCloud can read an LDAP attribute and set the user email there from.
 Specify the attribute here, otherwise keep it empty.

+  Although the wizard offers you to check login by email, the correct email attribute is not detected and you need to specify it manually.

   * Example: *mail*